As a colour technologist, you'll be involved with the science and technology of colour application and its subsequent

 After working in hands-on functions to build your technical knowledge, you'll typically take on additional responsibility and will manage the work of other technologists, eventually becoming a senior technologist or supervisor.
 You can usually reach departmental management positions after ten to 15 years.

 Alternatively, if you want the option of focusing on a specific area of interest, you could become a consultant or form your own specialist company.
-This may result in higher salaries but you'll need significant technical and management experience to be able to do this.
+You could earn a higher salary doing this, but you'll need significant technical and management experience.

 You may also move into production, quality control, marketing, technical sales, or research and development, although the latter may require an additional research degree.

 If you work for an international company, your career development may depend on you being prepared to take on overseas projects or secondments.
 If you're in a small company, you may need to move employers in order to progress.

 Most employers support the assessment process towards chartered colourist (CCol) status with SDC.
 This is useful, though not essential, for more senior posts.
 Senior members who have substantial relevant experience and who have achieved a high standing in the industry can be awarded fellowship by the SDC.